Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-Here $a=-8\cos\frac{2\pi}{9},b=-8\sin\frac{\pi}{9},c=8\cos\frac{\pi}{9}$.
-The columns(rows) are ordered as in Table \ref{tab:3fermions}.
+where $a=-8\cos\frac{2\pi}{9}$, $b=-8\sin\frac{\pi}{9}$, and $c=8\cos\frac{\pi}{9}$.
+The columns and rows of the $S$-matrix are ordered as in Table~\ref{tab:3fermions}.
 We will not write the fusion rules explicitly, since they can be obtained easily from the $S$-matrix using the Verlinde formula.
 To the best of our knowledge, this $12$-particle MTC was not previously known.